dshugarts/cvdiq_v1.2/README.md

 ## Foxtrot
 - [ ] Refactor stress dispaly in stress_report to include management of stress
-- [ ] add toggle to stress questions on modify entry
 - [ ] Register user page should look different than login (instructions, dual password, etc)
 - [ ] Refactor controllers and services with new names
 - [ ] Change Radio button displays on modify_entry page